Wire0n-misc/dqmj2-randomizer/README.md

 DQMJ2 Randomizer is a tool made in Python  that allows you to randomize monsters encounter in Dragon Quest Monster Joker 2.This only works for EU (European) versions of the game.

+## Requirements

+This tool needs Python 3.11.4 at least in order to run!
+Also for now it only works with EU versions of DQMJ2.

 ## Installing the randomizer

 1. In a folder of your choice,open a CMD and type: